KiwiBear/WildAnnies-Traders-Napf-/README.md

 Rememeber that if you are using infistar you will need to add trader exclusions (anti-TP) to stop spawns being immediately moved back.

 Feel free to change around the camps as you require for your server.

 Don't blame me if things go bang - you will need to set things up right to get it working right and I DO recommend using the above mentioned script by krwtt to make sure new bought vehicles dont go boom.

 If you are able to give a little credit or kudos if you use the camps then thats awesome.
 If not, then meh, that's life.

 Huge thanks to TheKnightTemplar & Utomnia for their server hosting and help, and the Wild Crew for testing and breaking everything.

 Enjoy.

-Huge thanks to TheKnightTemplar & Utomnia for their server hosting and help.